 ✔️ How many stages are involved in the SBI PO selection process?

-Candidates need to go through three stages of the SBI PO selection process - Preliminary test which is qualifying exam, Mains exam which consists of both objective and subjective tests and lastly, Group Exercise and Interview.
+Candidates need to go through three stages of the SBI PO selection process - Preliminary test, which is the qualifying exam; Mains exam, which consists of both objective and subjective tests and lastly; Group Exercise and Interview.
 It is mandatory to meet the SBI PO cutoff score of each stage to qualify for the subsequent stage.

 ✔️ What if I fail to bring photo ID proof while appearing for the SBI PO exam?